Nilesh410/Master_JS/readme.md

 # Master in JAVA Script
 ## 1. Introduction to JS
-JAVA script has invented by Brendan Eich in 1995 after it was standered by ECMA in 1997
+JAVA script has invented by Brendan Eich in 1995 after it was standared by ECMA in 1997

 **ECMA** :- European Computer Manufactures Association
 **ES8** :- Current version of ES